kitofr/kitofr.github.io/_drafts/practice_make_perfekt.md

 I think there's something hidden between the lines in that quote.
 I believe Steve expect smart people to practice.
 I believe that is as given as gravity.
 Without practice skills degenerate.
 You don't advance and motivation falters.

-## Practice, skill and motivation
+Smart people know that they need to sharpen their knifes.

+Given this:

+ - How come we don't practice[^practice] at work?
+ - How come, most programmers I know (me included) are only *"half good"* at touch typing?
+ - What would happen if not practicing, say 80% of the time, was considered misconduct[^misconduct]?

+## I spy problems

 ## Individual expertise